-- 2.13 The amendment to the Town and Country Planning (General Permitted Development) Order 1995 meant that it was possible to change between the Use Classes of C3, C5 and C6 without restriction, that is without having to receive planning permission.
-For example, it would not be necessary to receive planning permission to change from a main home to being a short term let accommodation.
+- 2.14 The amendment to the Town and Country Planning (General Permitted Development) Order 1995 meant that it was possible to change between the use classes of C3, C5 and C6 without restriction, that is without having to receive planning permission.
+For example, it would not be necessary to receive planning permission to change from a main home to short term let accommodation.
 However, as mentioned above these rights can be withdrawn where there is an Article 4 Direction in place.
-The process relating to serving a Notice of Article 4 Direction is set out in the Town and Country Planning (General Permitted Development) Order 1995 (as amended). - 2.14 An Article 4 Direction needs to be supported by robust local evidence highlighting the impact of second homes and short-term lets on communities as part of a coordinated response which applies all available interventions to an area and will need to evidence effective community consultation.
-The Authority has provided evidence relating to the Article 4 Direction in the form 'Paper justifying the introduction of the Article 4 Direction Eryri National Park Local Planning Authority Area'.
-This was published in April 2024 alongside the Notice of Article 4 Direction and formed part of the documents subject to public engagement.

-- 2.15 Members of Eryri National Park Authority approved engagement on the proposed introduction of an Article 4 Direction for the Eryri National Park Planning Authority Area to remove the permitted development rights for the following uses: - a) Change of use from C3 (main home) to C5 (second home) or C6 (short-term holiday accommodation) and certain Mixed Uses (see paragraph 2.25); - (b) Change of use from C5 (second home) to C6 (short-term let accommodation) and certain Mixed Uses; - (c) Change of use from C6 (short-term let accommodation) to C5 (second home) and certain Mixed Uses. - 2.16 Planning permission is required for the changes between the Use Classes that are specified in Schedule 1 on the Direction (Appendix A). - 2.17 A notice regarding the Article 4 Direction was served on April 12th, 2024.
+The process relating to serving a Notice of Article 4 Direction is set out in the Town and Country Planning (General Permitted Development) Order 1995 (as amended). - 2.15 An Article 4 Direction needs to be supported by robust local evidence highlighting the impact of second homes and short-term lets on communities as part of a coordinated response which applies all available interventions to an area and will need to evidence effective community consultation.
+The Authority has provided evidence relating to the Article 4 Direction in the form 'Paper justifying the introduction of the Article 4 Direction Eryri National Park Local Planning Authority Area'3.
+This was published in April 2024 alongside the Notice of Article 4 Direction and formed part of the documents subject to public engagement. - 2.16 Members of Eryri National Park Authority approved engagement on the proposed introduction of an Article 4 Direction for the Eryri National Park Planning Authority Area to remove the permitted development rights for the following uses: - a) Change of use from C3 (main home) to C5 (second home) or C6 (short-term holiday accommodation) and certain Mixed Uses (see paragraph 2.25); - (b) Change of use from C5 (second home) to C6 (short-term let accommodation) and certain Mixed Uses: - (c) Change of use from C6 (short-term let accommodation) to C5 (second home) and certain Mixed Uses. - 2.17 Planning permission is required for the changes between the use classes that are specified in Schedule 1 on the Direction (Appendix A).

+3 Paper justifying the introduction of the Article 4 Direction (March 2024) is available to view on the Article 4 Direction page of the Authority's website

+- 2.18 A notice regarding the Article 4 Direction was served on April 12th, 2024.
 The statutory requirement was to maintain an engagement period of at least 21 days.
-To ensure plenty of opportunity for those affected to respond to the Notice and to facilitate the submission of comments, the Authority held a 6 week public engagement period from April 12th, 2024, until May 24th, 2024. - 2.18 The process that Eryri NPA followed had four key stages:- - Stage 1: Serving the Article 4 Direction Notice on the 12th of April 2024 - Stage 2: Public engagement period (12th of April 24th of May 2024) - Stage 3: Planning and Access Committee on 22nd of January 2025 considered the representations received from public engagement period and confirmed decision to implement the Article 4 Direction. - Stage 4: Article 4 Direction operational 1 June 2025 - 2.19 On the 1st of June 2025, the Article 4 Direction became operational for the Eryri National Park area.
+To ensure plenty of opportunity for those affected to respond to the Notice and to facilitate the submission of comments, the Authority held a 6 week public engagement period from April 12th, 2024, until May 24th, 2024. - 2.19 The process that Eryri NPA followed had four key stages:- - Stage 1: Serving the Article 4 Direction Notice on the 12th of April 2024 - Stage 2: Public engagement period (12th of April 24th of May 2024) - Stage 3: Planning and Access Committee on 22nd of January 2025 considered the representations received from public engagement period and confirmed decision to implement the Article 4 Direction. - Stage 4: Article 4 Direction became operational 1st of June 2025 - 2.20 On the 1st of June 2025, the Article 4 Direction became operational for the Eryri National Park area.